keneanung/GMCPAdditions/README.md

   - `commands`: the commands to be sent to the game
   - `highlight`: 0 for no highlight, 1 for highlight
 - Example: `{"button1":{"text":"Combo","commands":"COMBO @tar","highlight":0},"button2":{"text":"Spinningbackfist","commands":"sbp @tar","highlight":1},"button3":{"text":"Scramble","commands":"mind scramble @tar","highlight":0},"button4":{"text":"Splinterkick","commands":"spk @tar","highlight":1},"button5":{"text":"Tornadokick","commands":"tnk @tar","highlight":1},"button6":{"text":"Mindblast","commands":"mind blast @tar","highlight":0},"button7":{"text":"Ripplestrike","commands":"rpst @tar","highlight":0}}`

+#### IRE.Display.Window ####

+- Gating event to move output to a different window
+- used by the Achaean "window" command to move the command output to a different window
+- Body is an object containing:
+  - `start`: 1 to start redirecting, 0 to stop redirecting
+  - `cmd`: the command the output belongs to
+- Example: `{"start":"1", "cmd":"sit"}`

 IRE.FileStore
 -------------